flutter/website/src/docs/development/add-to-app/android/add-flutter-screen.md

 Replace `"/my_route"` with your desired initial route.

-The use of the `withNewEngine()` factory method configures a `FlutterActivity` that will internally create its own `FlutterEngine` instance.
+The use of the `withNewEngine()` factory method configures a `FlutterActivity` that internally create its own `FlutterEngine` instance.
 This comes with a non-trivial initialization time.
 The alternative approach is to instruct `FlutterActivity` to use a pre-warmed, cached `FlutterEngine`, which minimizes Flutter's initialization time.
 That approach is discussed next.